 Please do not attend your NCH&C appointment or come to any of our sites if you have coronavirus symptoms.
 Please stay indoors and avoid contact with others.
 You can call us to rearrange your appointment for when you are well enough to attend.

-The national guidance is to stay at home (self-isolate) for seven days if you have the following symptoms:
+The national guidance is to stay at home (self-isolate) for ten days if you have the following symptoms:

 - a high temperature (above 37.8 degrees)